pbackesphys/ecalphisym/README.md

 Codes are in the calibration folder.

 First python script reweighting_processor.py is used to calculate the eta-weight to compare and match the eta-distribution of the MinBias events to the eta distribution of the electrons from W-Z.
+No needed in case you only want to study the history of individual crystals.

 To run:
 ```